 Just like the form, however, the deadlines for the FAFSA can be a confusing matter as well.
 Every student needs to be aware of the three different deadlines they must meet, each of which plays some significance in how much and from which source financial aid is received.

 First, there is the school deadline.
 Colleges and universities are able to offer financial aid, but they require the information from the FAFSA in order to do so.
 Each state also has a FAFSA deadline that students must meet in order to receive financial aid from the state.
 The school and state deadlines typically fall in February, March or even early April, and that’s why it’s best to complete the FAFSA as soon as possible after January 1.

 If, however, you miss these deadlines, it’s not too late to qualify for financial aid.
-The federal deadline falls on June 30, meaning that if you submit the form before that date, you’ll be eligible to receive federal financial aid.
+The federal deadline falls on June 30 for the 2014 – 2015 academic year, meaning that if you submit the form before that date, you’ll be eligible to receive federal financial aid.

 Now, let’s take a moment to clarify.
 You do not have to submit the FAFSA three different times; you only have to send it once.
 A great rule of thumb in determining when to send is to research the state as well as each of the schools you are applying to.
 Whichever date falls first on the calendar, that’s when you should submit the form.
 That way, you’ll be covered on all fronts.